 This is especially true when introducing new language.
 One of two things is bound to happen if you show someone a few random names and solicit opinions.
 Either they will immediately tell you all of the reasons they aren’t good names and can’t work, or they’ll connect the names to very subjective and personal associations.
 But this type of free association from folks who haven’t been deeply involved with the naming process is rarely relevant or useful when choosing a powerful new name.

 Instead, as you name a pet, do what our clients do and keep your top three names to yourself.
 Don’t tell anyone — aside from, perhaps, your other pet parent who has been on this naming journey with you from the beginning.

 4. Only choose a final name when you can match it to a personality

 When naming a company, our clients aren’t naming in the abstract.
 They have something concrete to weigh their names against — something the name needs to embody or reflect.
 When it comes time to choose a final name from their top three, they consider the names against many aspects of the brand, including the company’s personality, vision, culture, etc.

 This is an important part of naming your new pet, too.
 Take time to determine what their personality is like.
 What’s their energy level?
 Do they like to cuddle, or are they more independent?
 Do they have any unique markings?
 Once your fluffy friend is in your arms and you’ve decided to adopt them, you can decide which of the final three names is the best fit.

-There are many lessons from the world of branding that we can apply to naming a pet.
+There are many company naming strategies from the world of branding that we can apply to naming a pet.
 I followed these very steps, and it led me to the perfect name for my mini Labradoodle: Pilot.
 I chose it because it’s slightly differentiating and represents a companion for all of life’s adventures.